ractivejs/ractivejs.github.io/docs/API/Initialization Options.md

 # Initialization Options

-The following is an exhaustive list of initialisation options that you can pass to `new Ractive(options)` and `Ractive.extend(options)`, with full descriptions grouped below by category.

-Note that any additional options set that are not part of the [initialization options](../API/Initialization Options.md) will be added as properties or methods of the instance.
+The following is an exhaustive list of initialisation options that you can pass to [`new Ractive()`]() and [`Ractive.extend()`](./Static Methods.md#ractiveextend).
+Extra properties passed as options that are not initialization options are added as properties or methods of the instance.

 ```js
 var ractive = new Ractive({